klebgenomics/Kleborate/docs/source/index.rst

 If you use Kleborate, please cite the paper: Lam, MMC. et al. A genomic surveillance framework and genotyping tool for *Klebsiella pneumoniae* and its related species complex, *Nature Communications* (2021). `<https://www.nature.com/articles/s41467-021-24448-3>`_

-If you use the Kaptive calls for K and O locus typing please also cite Wyres, KL. et al. Identification of *Klebsiella* capsule synthesis loci from whole genome data. *Microbial Genomics* (2016). `<http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102>`_
+If you use the Kaptive calls for K and O locus typing please cite: Stanton, TD. et al. Fast and accurate in silico antigen typing with Kaptive 3, *Microbial Genomics* (2025). `<https://doi.org/10.1099/mgen.0.001428>`_

+If you use the cgMLST and LIN code calls, please cite the paper: Bogaerts, B. et al. MiST: rapid, accurate and flexible (core-genome) multi-locus sequence typing (MLST) allele calling from draft genomes, *BMC Genomics* (2025). `<https://doi.org/10.1186/s12864-025-12324-z>`_

 The following papers provide more information on the component schemes and genotyping incorporated in Kleborate: